2.6 C

 • In 1975, the Royal Coin Cabinet became a museum with its own director.
 It was placed under the authority of the National Heritage Board and the National Historical Museums.

-Other Attractions Near the Royal Coin Cabinet
+Other attractions near the Royal Coin Cabinet

-• The Historical Museum (Historiska Museet): Located in the same premises as the Royal Coin Cabinet.
-Features extensive exhibitions on Sweden’s history from the Stone Age to modern times.
+• The Royal Coin Cabinet and the Historical Museum (Historiska Museet) are housed on the same property and feature extensive exhibitions on Sweden’s history from the Stone Age to modern times.

 • Skansen: The world’s first open-air museum, showcasing Swedish life and culture throughout history.
 Situated on the island of Djurgården.